-Northern Michigan Food & Wine: Before you go throwing an indiscriminate oeno-queso orgy, beware the sophistry that all wine goes with all cheese.
-There are some rules, and following them, even approximately, will boost your bon vivance and impress your friends.
+Northern Michigan wine and cheese—we pair them on the deck at the cottage, with friends at the beach and on winter picnics.
+But before you think all wine and all cheese are find together you should know, there are some rules, and following them, even approximately, will boost your bon vivance and impress your friends.
 Here are a few useful tips:

 It may seem counterintuitive, but white wines generally pair better with cheese than reds do.
 The tannins in red wines can clash with or overpower subtle and/or creamy cheeses, whereas whites can accommodate a broader range of flavors, and their acidity cuts through fat, cleansing your palate between bites.